 By Michael Murphy

-Our next Youth Open Mic is scheduled for April 15 at the Woman’s Club of Red Bank where any of the local musical youth will find a friendly, supportive and fun forum in which to perform.
+Youth Open Mic is coordinated by Board member Joseph Vincent Riggio.
+The next one is scheduled for May 13, 2022 at the Woman’s Club of Red Bank where any of the local musical youth will find a friendly, supportive and fun forum in which to perform.

 Signup sheet available at 6:30 pm.